BigDaMa/raha/README.md

 This file contains the implementation of the main application.

 ### raha.ipynb
-This file demonstrates the system as a Jupyter notebook.
+This file demonstrates the system in a Jupyter notebook.